69: The Saga of Danny Hernandez

-69: The Saga of Danny Hernandez is a 2020 true crime documentary film about Daniel Hernandez, a rapper, songwriter, social media personality, and convicted felon who is known professionally as 6ix9ine, or Tekashi69.
+69: The Saga of Danny Hernandez is a 2020 American true crime documentary film about Daniel Hernandez, a rapper, songwriter, social media personality, and convicted felon who is known professionally as 6ix9ine, or Tekashi69.
 The film details Hernandez's rise as a musician, as well as his gang affiliation and multiple arrests.
 It was directed by Vikram Gandhi and released on Hulu on November 16, 2020.